 Your privacy is important to the City.
 That is why we request that all applicants read the following privacy policy statement carefully.
 Information about program applicants and current and past participants consists of data contained in their applications, information derived from interviews and information gathered during past experiences.
 The City stores this information in written and electronic form for a period of time.
-Information, which is described above, may be: Used by selection Board members, City Staff and City Council, committees and interviewers to review applicants; Supplied to the program's funding organization; Used for the evaluation of an individual's participation in the program and in the collection of data for general program evaluation by the City, funding representative (Motel/Hotel Owners) or other organizations that may request the information given in this application is complete and accurate and that I have carefully read and understand all notes and disclaimers provided therein.
-I understand that the City reserves the right to verify all the information.
+Information, which is described above, may be: Used by selection Board members, City Staff and City Council, committees and interviewers to review applicants; Supplied to the program's funding organization; Used for the evaluation of an individual's participation in the program and in the collection of data for general program evaluation by the City, funding representative (Motel/Hotel Owners) or other organizations that may request the information from the City, a Public Agency.
+The City does not sell applicant current or past participant information.
+I certify that the information given in this application is complete and accurate and that I have carefully read and understand all notes and disclaimers provided therein.
+I understand that the City reserves the right to verify all the information listed in the application.
 I understand that giving false or misleading information in the application will result in exclusion from the competition for funding under the City of Junction, Junction Texas Tourism Board Grants program.